 The 5th Viscount Midleton and Augustus Pugin at Peper Harow

-Peper Harow house, showing Charles Cockerell's alterations (reference: PX/115/5/2)When George Alan Brodrick succeeded his father to the title of Viscount Midleton it was in somewhat awkward circumstances.
+Peper Harow house, showing Charles Cockerell's alterations (reference PX/115/5/2)When George Alan Brodrick succeeded his father to the title of Viscount Midleton it was in somewhat awkward circumstances.
 The two had fallen out badly, George having first dropped out of Cambridge and then compounded his error by marrying Ellen Griffiths, a laundry maid, to the great delight of gossip columnists.
 When he moved into the family seat at Peper Harow in 1836, as the 5th Viscount, he found that his father had ensured that he had inherited 'the bare walls …. had not a bed to sleep in, a chair to sit down on or saucepan to boil in'.
 Not only that, but polite society wanted nothing to do with the new Viscount and his humble wife.
 Shunned by his peers, he instead threw his energies into transforming and adorning his Peper Harow estate.
 To modify the Classical mansion house, he employed Charles Cockerell, but for all his other building projects his architect was the fiery, excitable and controversial Augustus Welby Pugin, a Catholic convert.
-It should have been a marriage made in heaven as the Viscount and Pugin were both firm believers that the Gothic was the only style suitable for Christian architecture and eager to create buildings that revived the craftmanship and colour of the Middle Ages.
+It should have been a marriage made in heaven as the Viscount and Pugin were both firm believers that the Gothic was the only style suitable for Christian architecture and eager to create buildings that revived the craftsmanship and colour of the Middle Ages.

 Pugin's sketch of the Oxenford gatehouse, barn and farm buildings (reference: 1248/26/1)Midleton first commissioned Pugin to build for him an imposing gatehouse and farm buildings at the Oxenford entrance to Peper Harow Park.
 We have a sketch which Pugin drew for his patron to demonstrate how the Oxenford buildings would look from the road.
 Close by he also designed a delightful Gothic fountain and hermitage at Bonfield Spring, reputed to be a medieval holy well with healing properties.
 The vivid letters from architect to viscount discuss materials, prices, details and labour and document what proved to be a tempestuous relationship.
 Midleton, even his friends acknowledged, was a difficult man and Pugin was never afraid to give vent to his many strongly-held opinions.
 When Midleton suggested that local builders were used for the Oxenford farm buildings instead of Pugin's own favourites, the architect retorted that he certainly would not employ 'modern humbugs of builders' and went on, 'I have not the least wish of intruding my services on any one, nor would I wish to be employed unless I have the full confidence of those for whom I build.
 God knows, I am deserving of it'.